pushyami/Data_capture_tool/README.md

 			duration - in minutes, use a float for seconds, ex: 1.5 for 1 minute and 30 seconds of footage

-5. Run in interactive mode using **active**
+	- Run in interactive mode using **active**
-	- Creates input prompt that follows same format as files
+		* Creates input prompt that follows same format as files
-7. Enter help to get list of commands
+	- Enter help to get list of commands
-8. Enter exit to close program (WARNING: KILLS ACTIVE THREADS/FUTURE EXECUTIONS)
+	- Enter exit to close program (WARNING: KILLS ACTIVE THREADS/FUTURE EXECUTIONS)

 Terminal must be left **OPEN** until all threads finish execution to get capture, i.e. threads are not background processes, they are attached to the terminal session.

+To do:
+	- Modularize
+	- Possible dependency install script
+	- Active mode input history (active mode is very tedious)
+	- Search tool, will not execute a scheduler itself but will find list of IPs corresponding to search inputs: source, country, state, city, etc.